Lee Hall (artist): Teaching and arts administration

 Hall taught at State University of New York at Potsdam (SUNY Potsdam) from 1958 until 1960; she was an Associate Professor and Head of the Department of Art at Keuka College from 1960 until 1962; she taught at Winthrop College (now Winthrop University) from 1962 until 1965; and served as Chair of the Department of Art at Drew University from 1965 until 1974.

 From 1975 until 1983, Hall served as the 13th President of the Rhode Island School of Design in Providence.
-During her tenure at RISD Hall was part of the effort to introduce the first computer system for the administration, she was in leadership during the unionization of the faculty, she worked to revision of the faculty manual, and restructure the financial administration.
+During her tenure at RISD Hall was part of the effort to introduce the first computer system for the administration, she was in leadership during the unionization of the faculty, she worked to revise the faculty manual, and to restructure the financial administration.
 On June 30, 1983, Hall stepped down from her role as president of RISD and she was succeeded by Thomas F. Schutte.

 Later career

 After RISD, Hall became a partner in the Betty Parsons Gallery in New York City as well as joined the Academy for Educational Development (AED) the following year.

 In 1993, Hall released the book Elaine and Bill, Portrait of a Marriage: The Lives of Willem and Elaine de Kooning (1993, HarperCollins) which was highly debated amongst artists and caused controversy due to the portrayal of Elaine de Kooning as "a sexual predator".

-Hall died of stomach cancer on April 17, 2017 in Northampton, Massachusetts.
+Hall died of stomach cancer on April 17, 2017, in Northampton, Massachusetts.